I Am Home

 “I walk into the room and feel as though all the problems in life are not so important any more.
 I am home.”

 Isn’t this what people should say about our homes?
 About our churches?
-About businesses that are owned or managed by Christians?
+About classrooms led by Christian teachers?
+About businesses that are owned or managed by men and women who follow Christ?

 Let’s pray that God would give each of us the same grace he gave to Erin Gruwell twenty years ago.
 Grace to really care about others.
 Grace to be kind, gentle, and patient, even with those who are irritating, defying, or attacking us.
 Grace to put to death our inclination to criticize and judge, and to put on the very character of God through a spirit of compassion, mercy, and forgiveness (Exod.
 34:6-7).